 You can get your protein in and save water!

 It’s possible and easier than meets the eye!
-After all, there are plenty of water-efficient complete proteins to choose from.
+After all, there are plenty of water-efficient plant-based complete proteins to choose from.
 You don’t have to choose between eating well and reducing your water footprint!

 Water-saving Plant-based complete proteins: